 Label Description Enable Enables the MRP function Manager Every MRP topology needs a MRP manager.
 One MRP topology can only have a Manager.
 If two or more switches are set to be Manager, the MRP topology will fail.
 React on Link Change Faster mode.
 Enabling this function will cause MRP topology to (Advanced mode) converge more rapidly.
 This function only can be set in MRP manager switch.
-1 st Ring Port Chooses the port which connects to the MRP ring 2 nd Ring Port Chooses the port which connects to the MRP ring
+1 st Ring Port Chooses the port which connects to the MRP ring 2 nd Ring Port Chooses the port which connects to the MRP ring Force Speed / Duplex By default, this is in auto-negotiation mode.
+Enabling this for 100BASE-TX function will automatically change the default to Full mode.(this function is used in combination with Hirschmann's switch as the MRP ring port speed/duplex of Hirschmann's switches are always in Full mode)

-4.4 STP/RSTP/MSTP
+4.6 STP/RSTP/MSTP

-4.4.1 STP/RSTP
+4.6.1 STP/RSTP

 STP (Spanning Tree Protocol), and its advanced versions RSTP (Rapid Spanning Tree Protocol) and MSTP (Multiple Spanning Tree Protocol), are designed to prevent network loops and provide network redundancy.
 Network loops occur frequently in large networks as when two or more paths run to the same destination, broadcast packets may get in to an infinite loop and hence causing congestion in the network.
 STP can identify the best path to the destination, and block all other paths.
 The blocked links will stay connected but inactive.
 When the best path fails, the blocked links will be activated.
 Compared to STP which recovers a link in 30 to 50 seconds, RSTP can shorten the time to 5 to 6 seconds.
+In other words, RSTP provides faster spanning tree convergence after a topology changes.
+The switch supports STP and will auto detect the connected device running on STP or RSTP protocols.